Radio New Zealand: Former commercial stations

 Prior to 1996, Radio New Zealand operated a large number of commercial stations around New Zealand.
-These stations were typically local stations with their own local identity with the origin of many stations going back to the 1930s up until more recent stations created in the 1990s.
+These stations were typically local stations with their own local identity, with the origins of many stations going back to the 1930s up until more recent stations created in the 1990s.
 Stations in the larger centres were usually local 24 hours a day, and stations in the smaller centres featured a mixture of part-local and part-networked programming.

-In 1996 the New Zealand Government sold off all of their commercial stations to a syndicate that included United States radio company Clear Channel Communications and publisher Wilson & Horton, in New Zealand the new owner became known as The Radio Network.
+In 1996, the New Zealand Government sold off all of their commercial stations to a syndicate that included United States radio company Clear Channel Communications and publisher Wilson & Horton; in New Zealand, the new owner became known as The Radio Network.

-The following stations were previously owned by Radio New Zealand, some listed stations were closed down before the 1996 sale and Gore radio station Radio Hokonui was sold privately in 1994.
+The following stations were previously owned by Radio New Zealand.
+Some listed stations were closed down before the 1996 sale, while Gore radio station Radio Hokonui was sold privately in 1994.

 Heritage Classic Hits and Newstalk ZB stations

 All of the early local radio stations started by Radio New Zealand originally broadcast on an AM frequency.
 FM broadcasting did not begin in New Zealand until the 1980s.
-In the 1980s and early 1990s, most stations listed below switched to an FM frequency but continued to broadcast on the original AM frequency.
-Some stations utilised the AM frequency for specialised shows such as local talkback, sports talk and local news shows.
-In 1993, the majority of these stations were split in two with the AM frequency used to broadcast Auckland based Newstalk ZB which was originally Auckland's 1ZB.
-The local station on the FM frequency adopted a common format and brand called Classic Hits with all stations retaining local programming under Radio New Zealand's operation.
+In the 1980s and early 1990s, most stations listed below switched to an FM frequency, but continued to broadcast on the original AM frequency.
+Some stations utilised the AM frequency for specialised shows, such as local talkback, sports talk, and local news shows.
+In 1993, the majority of these stations were split in two, with the AM frequency used to broadcast Auckland based Newstalk ZB, which was originally Auckland's 1ZB.
+The local station on the FM frequency adopted a common format and brand called Classic Hits, with all stations retaining local programming under Radio New Zealand's operation.